-- Information on the Cost of Living Allowance (COLA) and proposed salary increase or adjustment should be noted in the budget narrative accompanying the budget worksheet. - Fringe Benefits: - This category identifies the various fringe benefits offered to employees for which the Bureau will be charged under the agreement.
-While the cost of individual benefits need not be specified, the total cost, including the percentage of salaries, if appropriate, should be shown.
-The benefits must be consistent with the organization's established personnel policies and practices for all of its employees, not just for those employees who may be funded by the government. - Travel: - List local and program travel by function in this category (in-country, regional, international, etc.) and type of trip (circuit ride, monitoring, etc.).
-Headquarters staff travel should also be included in this travel cost category. - In the budget detail, provide one total for each category and type of trip.
+- List local and program travel by function in this category (in-country, regional, international, etc.) and type of trip (circuit ride, monitoring, etc.).
+Headquarters staff travel should also be included in this travel cost category. - O In the budget detail, provide one total for each category and type of trip.
 All anticipated international trips must be listed individually.
 Show only the total cost of each trip.
 Do not itemize by category (airfare, per diem, etc.); rather, list general categories as well as the number of trips included in the trip total in the comments column for each type of travel. - In the budget narrative, a detailed description of all anticipated travel by category is required.
 Travel should be identified via mode of travel, departure and arrival city, purpose, unit of measurement, and duration of trip.
 Please note that the movement of project participants and supplies is a separate transportation line item. - For example, 10 in-country trips will be undertaken to conduct case processing.
 Roundtrip airfare from Jordan to Algeria for 5 employees is anticipated.
-Each trip will include 5 days of per diem per employee. - In-country Airfare 10 trips x 5 employees x 1,000 = 50,000 - Lodging 10 trips x 5 employees x 5 days x $\frac{161}{day} = 40,250$
+Each trip will include 5 days of per diem per employee. - In-country Airfare 10 trips x 5 employees x \$1,000 = \$50,000 - Lodging 10 trips x 5 employees x 5 days x \$161/day = \$40,250 - Per diem 10 trips x 5 employees x 5 days x \$57 = \$14,250

-- Per diem 10 trips x 5 employees x 5 days x \$57 = \$14,250 - It is the Bureau's policy not to reimburse organizations for per diem allowances, both overseas and domestic, which exceed the rates approved for government employees.
-Current rates can be found at the following link: https://aoprals.state.gov/web920/per_diem.asp.
+It is the Bureau's policy not to reimburse organizations for per diem allowances, both overseas and domestic, which exceed the rates approved for government employees.
+Current rates can be found at the following link: https://aoprals.state.gov/web920/per diem.asp.